mmichelis/GenerativeLatentSpace/README.md

-# The Latent Space of Generative Models
+# On the Latent Space of Generative Models